-Thiruchendur, also called Tiruchendur, is a tiny but beautiful costal town located in the Toothukudi district in the southern Indian state of Tamil Nadu.
-Famous for its Temple dedicated to Lord Murugan, Thiruchendar is a popular pilgrim destination located in the Gulf of Mannar.
+Thiruchendur, also called Tiruchendur, is a tiny but beautiful coastal town located in the Thoothukudi district in the southern Indian state of Tamil Nadu.
+Famous for its temple dedicated to Lord Murugan, Thiruchendar is a popular pilgrim destination located in the Gulf of Mannar.

-Thiruchendur is predominantly a temple town which houses beautiful temples such as the Thiruchendur Murugan Temple, Valli’s Cave or Dattatreya’s Cave.
-Besides the temples, other attractions include the Panchalamkurichi Fort, Melaputhukudi, Kudhirai Mozhitheri, Tuticorin and Vanathirupathi, Punnai Nagar.
+Thiruchendur is predominantly a temple town which houses beautiful temples, such as the Thiruchendur Murugan Temple, Valli’s Cave or Dattatreya’s Cave.
+Besides the temples, other attractions include the Panchalankurichi Fort, Melaputhukudi, Kudhirai Mozhitheri, Tuticorin and Vanathirupathi, Punnai Nagar.

 Thiruchendur experiences moderate climate throughout the year.
-October to March offers suitable conditions for tourist activities and pilgrimage.
-June to September is a good time for temple hoping and short visits.
+October to March offers suitable conditions for tourist activities and pilgrimages.
+June to September is a good time for temple-hopping and short visits.